quisquous/cactbot/docs/LogGuide.md

 The first two bytes are the update type and the second two bytes are ids in the [InstanceContent table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/InstanceContent.csv).

-The `logMessageId` parameter is an id into the [LogMessage table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/LogMessage.csv).
+The `id` parameter is an id into the [LogMessage table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/LogMessage.csv).

 Hex ID | Link | Shortened Message
 --- | --- | ---